PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     ```bash
     ╭──────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ Provisioning infrastructure for your work pool my-cloud-run-pool will require:                           │
     │                                                                                                          │
     │     Updates in GCP project central-kit-405415 in region us-central1                                      │
     │                                                                                                          │
     │         - Activate the Cloud Run API for your project                                                    │
+    │         - Activate the Artifact Registry API for your project                                            │
+    │         - Create an Artifact Registry repository named prefect-images                                    │
     │         - Create a service account for managing Cloud Run jobs: prefect-cloud-run                        │
     │             - Service account will be granted the following roles:                                       │
     │                 - Service Account User                                                                   │